 The standard voluntary code of conduct for executive search firms

-Search firms are committed to helping their clients increase the effectiveness of their boards and senior executive teams and acknowledge the value that diversity brings; they readily acknowledge the important role their profession needs to play in supporting chairs, nominations committees, CEOs and CHROs as they take steps to enhance the diversity on their boards, in both executive and non-executive roles, and in their senior executive ranks.
-The key areas of focus include increasing the proportion of women and broadening ethnic diversity.
+Search firms are committed to helping their clients increase the effectiveness of their boards and senior executive teams and acknowledge the value that diversity brings.
+They readily acknowledge the important role their profession needs to play in supporting chairs, nominations committees, chief executive officers (CEOs) and chief human resources officers (CHROs), as they take steps to enhance the diversity on their boards.
+This includes both executive and non-executive roles, and in their senior executive ranks.
+The main areas of focus include increasing the proportion of women and broadening ethnic diversity.

 1. Board succession planning